kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

     - app
 ```

-In addition, kube-scheduler handles `matchLabelKeys` if the cluster-level default constraints is configured with `matchLabelKeys`.
+In addition, kube-scheduler handles `matchLabelKeys` within the cluster-level default constraints
+in the scheduler configuration in the future (see https://github.com/kubernetes/kubernetes/issues/129198).

 Finally, the feature will be guarded by a new feature flag.
 If the feature is
 disabled, the field `matchLabelKeys` and corresponding `labelSelector` are preserved